astroumd/lmtoy/docs/source/glossary.rst

       The LMT Spectral Line Reduction modules you will need to reduce WARES based data.

-    LSR
-      (Spectral Line Reduction):  the software reduction Sequoia (3mm) data, and presumably in the future, Omaya (1mm)

     ObsNum
       Observatation Number.
 This is not all, obsnum is part of the (**ObsNum** , **SubObsNum** , **ScanNum**) tuple.